 There are two tabs in the user interface, and the other is the contol panel, on which you're supposed to click on the "ON" labels to change antenna.
 You will hear two clicks, one to disconnect from one antenna, and one to connect to the other.
 Or so it's supposed to work.

 But I often need to click an extra time to get the second relay to connect.
 This may make problems if you are running a script-based automated antenna switching schedule.
 If you do, it may be wise to program double-click instead of single-click.
 I've always managed to change antenna when I double-click.

 So what about signal leakage from one antenna connector to the other?
 The short answer is: There isn't any.
 I was rather taken aback by this.
 I connected a signal generator to one port, and a longwire antenna to the other.
 I set the signal generator up to maximum (99 dBu which equals -6 dBm), and there wasn't a trace of a carrier on the frequency I had chosen to monitor on the longwire antenna port.
 So was the case with the other connectors - although I admit I didn't put a 50 ohm load on them.

 I also checked for insertion loss.
 It must be close to zero, because I wasn't able to detect any difference.

-So, apart from the gruelling blue lazer-like LED and the somewhat unpredictable antenna selector procedure, this is indeed a good product.
-I was a bit surprised to see that as of mid-August, this particular combination is not available on eBay.
-Maybe it will return.
+So, apart from the gruelling blue lazer-like LED and the somewhat unpredictable antenna selector procedure, this is indeed a good product for many DX-ers.